day8/re-frame/docs/SubscriptionsCleanup.md

 The following issue comes up a bit.

-You will likely end up with a bunch of level 1 `reg-sub` which look the same (they directly extract a path within `app-db`):
+You'll likely end up with a bunch of level 1 `reg-sub` which look the same (they directly extract a path within `app-db`):
 ```clj
 (reg-sub
    :a